Gene: Definitions

 The important parts of such definitions are: (1) that a gene corresponds to a transcription unit; (2) that genes produce both mRNA and noncoding RNAs; and (3) regulatory sequences control gene expression but are not part of the gene itself.
-However, there's one other important part of the definition and it is emphasized in Kostas Kampourakis' book "Making Sense of Genes."
+However, there is one other important part of the definition and it is emphasized in Kostas Kampourakis' book Making Sense of Genes.